 - Psychopathic Man Child: Johnny Truelove is an impulsive, shortsighted, criminally dumb wannabe gangster trying to project a "tough guy" image.
 He kidnaps Zach on a whim, threatens people wherever he goes, and doesn't realize how many witnesses he creates because of his own poor planning.
 He doesn't even keep tabs on the murder he orders while going out with his girlfriend and having fun, and rejects the option his father offers to release Zach and spend minimal jail time even though he has no other plan himself.
 He remains elusive for so long only because of blind luck.

 - Ripped from the Headlines: And an extra scene was filmed and added to the end when Jesse James Hollywood was arrested in real life.

-- Skinny Dipping: Alma (Amber Heard) and Julie (Amanda Seyfried) do this in a swimming pool, and don't mind when Zach walks in on them.
-And joins them.
+- Skinny Dipping: Alma (Amber Heard) and Julie (Amanda Seyfried) do this in a swimming pool, and encourage Zach to join them.

 - Small Name, Big Ego: Johnny Truelove.

 - Stockholm Syndrome : Zach's response is a combination of this and not taking the situation seriously.
 He's beaten up, kidnapped, tied up and gagged.
 And yet he shows absolutely no ill will towards his captors.
 He ends up having a great time with them, and freely offers to claim he ran away to keep them from getting in trouble.